-Add some extra days to explore more of Ecuador with one of our optional post-programmes.
+Add some extra days to explore more of Ecuador with one of our optional post-programs.
 Join us to the Ecuadorian Amazon and its heart, the Napo River.
 Fly to Coca and spend three nights in a lodge surrounded by the beautiful Amazon rainforest, and observe and learn about the flora and fauna during selected activities.

 Take a closer look at our ships typically used on this expedition